gavriles/microgreen-dao/README.md

-# Microgreens DAO MVP
+# Microgreen DAO

-A minimal viable product (MVP) for the Microgreens DAO project using Telegram bot, Node.js, MongoDB, and the TON blockchain.
+A minimal viable product (MVP) for the Microgreen DAO project using Telegram bot, Node.js, MongoDB, and the TON blockchain.

 ## Features
 - User registration and authorization